RU09342/lab-6taking-control-over-your-embedded-life-team-tanner-and-russell/Open Loop Systems/README.md

 issue was solved and Phil Mease rested peacefully that night.

-The final circuit used for the milestone after all design considerations were finalized can be seen in Figures 4 and 5.
+The final circuit used for the milestone after all design considerations were finalized can be seen in the figures below.

 ![alt text](https://github.com/RU09342/lab-6taking-control-over-your-embedded-life-team-tanner-and-russell/blob/master/Open%20Loop%20Systems/pics/Schematic.JPG)